Paget Brewster: Early life

 Brewster grew up in Massachusetts and moved to New York City to attend Parsons School of Design.
-She very briefly worked as a receptionist in a bordello.
-During her first year, she made her acting debut and eventually dropped out of design school to pursue her acting career.
+In a later interview discussing this period, she said she very briefly worked as a receptionist in a bordello.
+During her first year at the design school, she made her acting debut and eventually dropped out to pursue her acting career.
 In the mid-1990s, Brewster moved to San Francisco and enrolled in acting classes.

 Career

 In 1995, Brewster hosted a late-night talk show in the San Francisco Bay Area called The Paget Show for 65 episodes at KPIX-TV.
 She first came to prominent attention in her recurring role as Kathy in the fourth season of NBC's Friends.
 She appeared in Andy Richter Controls the Universe and Huff.
 On film she played Ms. Indestructible, the female lead in James Gunn's low-budget superhero comedy The Specials (2000).
 She played Amy Pierson, a calculus teacher afraid of the water, in the independent film The Big Bad Swim, which premiered at the 2006 Tribeca Film Festival.

 In 2005, she began voice work as Judy Ken Sebben / Birdgirl, a recurring character on the animated series Harvey Birdman, Attorney at Law (and later played a similar guest character on American Dad!).